What Does a Cold Air Intake Do?

 The best way to explain a cold air intake system is to think of your car's engine like a pair of lungs.
 In order to make power, the cylinders have to inhale air to create the explosion that produces wheel-turning horsepower and torque.
 Since cold air contains more oxygen molecules than warm air, injecting a higher volume of oxygen-rich air into the cylinders allows the engine to burn fuel more completely during the combustion cycle.
 This "combustion efficiency" results in an increase of horsepower and torque, using roughly the same amount of fuel.

 Put simply, if you add oxygen to a fire, you get a stronger fire.
-K&N cold air intake systems are designed to deliver more oxygen-rich cold air into the engine than a stock air intake system.
+K&N cold air intake systems are designed to deliver more oxygen-rich cold air into the engine than a stock air intake tract.
 This results in a stronger 'explosion', which contains more force to push the piston down and turn the crankshaft.
 That extra energy/power is then transferred to the transmission and out to the wheels.

 O2 = HP